 - 1 pack liquid pectin

-- In a large, heavy-bottomed pot, combine chopped pears and sugar.
-Cook over medium heat until the fruit can easily be smashed with the back of a wooden spoon.
-Use a potato masher or immersion blender to break the fruit down into a mostly-smooth sauce.
+- Use a potato masher or immersion blender to break the fruit down into a rustic chopped/half smooth sauce.

 - Add the pectin and bring to a rolling boil.
 Let this boil for five minutes so that the pectin has time to activate properly.

 - Once you remove from heat, add in the vanilla and mix well together.

 - Fill the jars, leaving a 1/4" headspace at the top.
 Be sure to wipe rims to remove any residual jam.

 - Now, apply your lids and screw them on tightly.

 - Process the filled jars in a boiling water canner for 10 minutes.
 When the time is up, remove jars from pot and place the jars on a towel-lined countertop.

 - Let them cool for at least two hours making sure you do not open or shake the jars at all.
 You want to leave them completely undisturbed.